gdpelican/babble/README.md

 - Scrolling of window when opening dropdown / new messages come in
 - Updating unread counter when a new message comes in
 - Updating the read counter in the backend when posts are read
+- Live updating the unread counter when posts are read

 Things that work not-great:
-- Live updating the unread counter when posts are read
-- The new messages line currently moves as you read messages, which makes it a bit worthless
+- Updating last read line / scroll position when reopening chat dropdown
 - Need to identify which stats are being updated (post count etc.), and which stats should be updated
 - Likely other things; let me know!